Site logo

 e) Generate Backlinks from High Authority Sources

 What is more E-A-T than getting high-authority backlinks from other high-authority websites?
-This is definitely one of the best wins you can continously push for by generating high quality content that is linkable.
+This is one of the best wins you can continuously push for by generating high-quality, linkable content.

 When people in their high E-A-T industries link back to your site through various types of backlinks like niche edits, press releases, infographic links, etc, you can quickly stamp your credibility in your industry.